-Level V – where the expert student nurse critiques, develops, and implements client-centered care plans that respond to the health promotion and maintenance needs of clients with complex conditions.
+Level V – where the expert student nurse critiques, develops and implements client-centered care plans that respond to the health promotion and maintenance needs of clients with complex conditions.

 Upon successful completion of this program, graduates will be able to:

-The program outcome of Pacific College Vocational Nursing program reflects the mission, philosophy, and conceptual framework of program.
+The program outcome of Pacific College Vocational Nursing program reflects the mission, philosophy, and conceptual framework of the program.
 The VN graduate of Pacific College must be equipped with knowledge, skills, and attitudes necessary to continuously improve the quality and safety of the health care systems where they work.
 To achieve this program outcome, the VN graduate must meet the program’s terminal objectives.
 The foundation of these terminal objectives is the quality and safety competencies outlined by the Quality and Safety Education for Nurses (QSEN) project.
-These competencies target the development of knowledge, skills and attitudes necessary for future nurses to continuously improve the quality and safety of the healthcare systems where they work.
+These competencies target the development of knowledge, skills, and attitudes necessary for future nurses to continuously improve the quality and safety of the healthcare systems where they work.
 The competencies are:

 1. Client-Centered Care